How To Use

 Please see the included ArtistGroups.txt file which explains how to include the sample entries into your own MyLibrary as a kick-starter.
 New installations of MyLibrary include this in the INI settings file to get things started for you.

-You'll first need to create a list of all your Artists (to populate the main bottom-left list - this makes it easier to find exact matches.
-Load all of your tracks into MyLibrary and use the menu option: Library Actions>Special Actions>Create Artist List which creates a text file called RelatedArtists.txt in the MyLibrary program folder.
-You can also create this file yourself using Excel or a database/text export.
+Creating the Artist List - You'll first need to create a list of all your Artists (to populate the main bottom-left list - this makes it easier to find exact matches.
+With the Database enabled, ou only need to have your Songs imported to create the list, you do not need to load them into the list - Just click Library Actions>Special Actions>Create Artist List which creates an Artist list in the Database (or a text file called RelatedArtists.txt if Database is not enabled) in the MyLibrary program folder.

 The main list of groups are not saved until you Save Settings and close the configuration window!